everythingguy/Fitness-Providers/README.md

 docker run --name value -p 80:80 -e DB_USERNAME=value -e DB_PASSWORD=value -e DB_AUTHSOURCE=admin -e DB_IP=value -e DB_PORT=27017 -e DB_COLLECTION=value -e SECRET=value -v VolPath:/app/config imageTag
 ```

+### Docker Compose

+A docker compose file is also included.
+Simply run "docker-compose up" and you are up and running.
+The web site can be found on localhost at port 80.
+Feel free to make env and other changes in side the docker-compose.yml file.

+You can also run it detached with "docker-compose up -d".

+To tear it down simply run "docker-compose down".

+Your root config directory is passed to the container and the mongo database persists its data in mongodb_data.

+To rebuild the image that docker compose uses run "docker-compose build" otherwise docker-compose will not run with your app changes.

 ## Warning

 Do not make changes in the dist or the client/build folders.
 They will be overriden when the applications are rebuilt!